lrusso/ArduinoWavePlayer/README.md

 wav2c myfinalwave.wav
 ```

-3) Copy the content of the array that is in the new file myfinalwave.c
+3) Copy the content of the array that is in the new file (myfinalwave.c).

 4) Paste that content into the array SoundData (in the file Sample/SoundData.h).